FrankCaglianone/TikTok-network-crawler/README.md

   ```
   Please note that this package requires Python >= 3.7.
 For more information please check [requests](https://pypi.org/project/requests/)

-## Project Structure 🏗️
-The project is structured on 3 files:
-1. main: The script is the entry point for the project.
-It uses argparse for command-line interaction, allowing users to input their API key, secret, and a starting username or a path to a CSV file containing a list of usernames.
-It automatically differentiates between a single username and a list of usernames based on the file extension, and delegates the parsed input to the appropriate functions in user_following_query.py based on the type of input provided.

-2. create_access_token: Fundamental for handling authentication with the TikTok API.
-The script uses client credentials (a key and a secret) to obtain an access token from TikTok's OAuth endpoint.
-This token is essential for making authorized requests to the API.
-It exits the program if authentication fails due to incorrect credentials or other issues, ensuring that the user is immediately aware of authentication problems.
-Concurrent programming was used to create multiple access tokens since they expire after 2 hours.

-3. user_following_query: This script is the one that parses the network.
-It executes POST requests to fetch the list of followees for given TikTok usernames, using the access tokens obtained by create_access_token.py, while saving the fetched data in the various CSV files for subsequent analysis.
-Implements robust error handling and logging mechanisms to manage and diagnose issues during the data fetching and parsing processes.

 ## Usage 🛠️
 To execute the program, a default job submission script, submit_job.sh, is available.
 This script is designed to submit jobs through a sbatch workload manager on remote servers.